Are Indiana Records Public?

 What is Exempted Under Indiana Public Records Law?

 The Indiana Public Records Law excludes certain portions or whole documents from public disclosure.
+Access to some records, especially vital records, is only restricted to authorized persons with a direct familial or legal interest in the record.
 Under the state law, the following records are not available for public access:

 Confidential List of Names and Addresses